The Regulatory Burden

 Frequently Asked Questions

-There are many industries that face regulatory compliance obligations.
-In manufacturing, organizations face both regulatory compliance and corporate compliance requirements.
+There are many industries that face cyber risk and regulatory compliance obligations.
+In manufacturing, organizations face both regulatory compliance and corporate compliance requirements along with the critical need to secure the IoT technologies across the organization and its supply chain.

 While regulatory compliance relates to the state, federal and international regulations that impact a manufacturer’s operations, corporate compliance refers to the company’s internal procedures and policies, as well as any federal or state laws that impact the manufacturer’s internal operations.

 Both businesses and consumers rely on products developed by manufacturers.
-Those manufacturers achieving compliance objectives protect product users as much as it protects the manufacturer itself.
-Their compliance provides users reassurance that the products they buy and use are safe and responsibly sourced.
+Those manufacturers achieving risk management and compliance objectives protect product users as much as it protects the manufacturer itself.
+Their risk and compliance program provides users reassurance that the products they buy and use are safe and responsibly sourced.

-How Can a Manufacturing Company Implement a Compliance Plan?
+How Can a Manufacturing Company Implement a Risk Management Plan?

-- Again, a tool like ZenGRC can help you quickly identify your compliance and risk gaps and tell you how to fill them so you can jumpstart your compliance program
+- Again, a tool like the RiskOptics ROAR Platform can help you quickly identify your compliance and risk gaps and tell you how to fill them so you can jumpstart your program

 - Once you understand your compliance gaps and remaining risks, it’s now time to implement a plan of action and assign roles and responsibilities.
-ZenGRC can help you define this plan and automate monitoring of tasks so you can focus on business growth, instead of task follow-up
+The RiskOptics ROAR Platform can help you define this plan and automate tasks so you can focus on business growth, instead of task follow-up

 - A compliance and risk management program is only as strong as those team members that uphold security controls over time, so make sure that awareness and training are part of your compliance program